-You have now recorded a travel agent logging in, booking a flight, checking the itinerary, and logging off.
+You have now recorded the actions of a travel agent logging in, booking a flight, checking the itinerary, and logging off.
 VuGen recorded your steps from the moment you clicked the Start Recording button to the moment you clicked the Stop Recording button.